linode/apl-docs/about/about-intro.md

 Otomi is an open source and cloud-agnostic Kubernetes applications & configurations platform to run on top of your own Kubernetes cluster to securely deploy, run and manage applications.

 Otomi is placed in the CNCF landscape under the [PaaS/Container Service](https://landscape.cncf.io/guide#platform--paas-container-service) section.
 A PaaS attempts to connect many of the technologies found in the CNCF landscape in a way that provides direct value to developers.
-Otomi is a private PaaS service based on BYO Kubernetes cluster.
+Otomi is a self-hosted PaaS for Kubernetes.

 ## Highlights